f5devcentral/BigStats/README.md

 }
 ```

-An new Kafka topic is created for each application found on the BIG-IP.
-A Kafka message looks like:
+BigStats creates a new Kafka Topic for each AS3 application found on the BIG-IP.

 ```sh
 / # kafka-topics.sh --list --zookeeper zookeeper